Lolens/showcaser/README.md

 </details>

-## How to use
+## How to share quest

-1. To share item from inventory just hover the slot and press share keybind (Shift + X)
+1. Item -> hover the slot and press share keybind (Shift + X)

-2. To share item/fluid from REI or EMI hover that resource and use share keybind.To share specific recipe in EMI you can add it as favourite and then share.
+2. EMI's / REI's recipe -> hover that resource and use share keybind.<br>To share specific recipe in EMI you can add it as favourite and then share.

+3. FTB Quest -> open quest in quest book and press keybind

 ## Commands
 - /showcaser